-Find Business Resources and Support for Indigenous Peoples
+Find Community Resources for Indigenous Peoples

 BC is home to the second largest number of Indigenous entrepreneurs in Canada, with over 2,000 Indigenous-owned businesses located across the province.
 By becoming an Indigenous entrepreneur you will not only create economic and job opportunities for yourself and others, but you will also become an important role model for your family, community, and Indigenous youth.